Covenant Compassion Restrains Judgment and Restores

 Divine compassion restrains deserved judgment and secures restoration.

-9 I will not execute the fierceness of my anger.
-I will not return to destroy Ephraim: for I am God, and not man; the Holy One among you; and I will not come in wrath.
+9 I will not execute the full fury of My anger; I will not destroy Ephraim again.
+For I am God and not man—the Holy One among you—and I will not come in wrath.

-10 They will walk after Yahweh, who will roar like a lion; for he will roar, and the children will come trembling from the west.
+10 They will walk after the LORD; He will roar like a lion.
+When He roars, His children will come trembling from the west.

-11 They will come trembling like a bird out of Egypt, and like a dove out of the land of Assyria; and I will settle them in their houses,” says Yahweh.
+11 They will come trembling like birds from Egypt and like doves from the land of Assyria.
+Then I will settle them in their homes, declares the LORD.

 Divine compassion restrains deserved judgment and secures restoration.